 Reich College of Education - James Center for Appalachian Educators

 The Reich College of Education > offers a broad range of comprehensive degree programs at the Baccalaureate, Masters, Specialist, and Doctoral levels, as well as programs leading to particular certifications and licenses.
 The College seeks to provide a well-balanced program of classroom and clinical experiences while maintaining a cooperative, forward-thinking posture.

-The James Center for Appalachian Educators , named after Steve and Judy James, serves to recruit, support, and retain teacher education majors during their tenure at Appalachian State University to ensure success in the classroom.
+The James Center for Student Success & Advising , named after Steve and Judy James, serves to recruit, support, and retain teacher education majors during their tenure at Appalachian State University to ensure success in the classroom.
 The James Center provides information for prospective students, professional development opportunities, and services for current students.